Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 Environment Setup

-Build Jupyter Kernel container
+Build a Jupyter Kernel container

 # Dockerfile.jupyter